stehrn/mood-board/README.md

 NAME                  READY   STATUS    RESTARTS   AGE mood-service-n7xhd    1/1     Running   0          101m
 ```
-Note RESTARTS is 0, we brought it up earlier and its continued running happily since.
+Note `RESTARTS` is 0, we brought it up earlier and it's continued running happily since.

-Lets now simulate the process crashing.
-Under the hood kubernetes spins up containers using Docker, so lets go back to using the Docker CLI to stop the running container:
+Lets now simulate the process crashing - under the hood kubernetes spins up containers using Docker, so lets go back to using the Docker CLI to stop the running container:
 ```cmd
 $ export MOOD_SERVICE_CONTAINER_ID=$(docker ps -q -f name=mood-service)
 $ docker stop $MOOD_SERVICE_CONTAINER_ID
 ```
-Right now the service is down, if someone tried it, it would fail, lets give Kubernetes a chance to detect the outage and spin up a new container...then check on the pod again:
+Right now the service is down, if you tried it, it would fail, lets give Kubernetes a chance to detect the outage and automatically spin up a new container...then check on the pod again:
 ```cmd
 $ kubectl get pod --selector=app=service
 ```
-..this time, as expected, its `RESTART` count has gone up:
+..this time, as expected, it's `RESTART` count has gone up:
 ```
 NAME                  READY   STATUS    RESTARTS   AGE mood-service-n7xhd    1/1     Running   1          106m